jsspencer/testcode/docs/userconfig.rst

 to be tested:

 data_tag [string]
     Data tag to be used to extract data from test and benchmark output.
+See :ref:`verification` for more details.
 No default. ignore_fields [space-separated list of strings]
     Specify the fields (e.g. column headings in the output from the extraction program) to ignore.
 This can be used to include, say, timing information